How to Find a Business Partner

 8. Finalize partnership terms and sign an agreement

-After the trial period, if you feel the partnership is beneficial and sustainable for you and your company, you can seal the deal by signing an agreement.
-Here, you draft all the terms and conditions of the partnership.
+After the trial period, if you feel the partnership is beneficial and sustainable for you and your company, you can seal the deal by signing the partnership agreement.
+While contract management is often overlooked by entrepreneurs, it ensures that all contract terms are adhered to and that any modifications or updates are handled correctly.

 Your partnership agreement should include the following: